 Water temperatures are generally within a 24 – 29°C (75 – 84°F) range, while the outside air temperature stays between 24 C – 29 C (77 F – 84 F).

 You’re swimming in the Pacific Ocean, which is generally very pleasant on Costa Rica’s Pacific Coast!
-This was a nice way to leave Costa Rica since I was going 80 degrees colder to Yellowknife Canada the next day.
+This was a nice way to leave Costa Rica since I was going 80 degrees colder to Yellowknife, Canada, the next day.

 What to Bring

-The boat ride over and the island itself is sunny and hot, so bring sun protection including sunscreen, sunglasses, and a sun hat.
-During rainy season, a rain jacket is a good idea.
+The boat ride over and the island is sunny and hot, so bring sun protection, including sunscreen, sunglasses, and a sun hat.
+During the rainy season, a rain jacket is a good idea.